-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-The amount of copayment the member is required to pay is determined by Medicaid for the Elderly and People with Disabilities (MEPD) staff through use of the MEPD copayment worksheet.
-The MEPD specialist makes the determination of the amount available.
+The amount of copayment the member is required to pay is determined by Medicaid for the Elderly and People with Disabilities (MEPD) specialists through use of the MEPD copayment worksheet.
+MEPD specialists make the determination of the amount available.
 The managed care organization (MCO) communicates the amount of copayment each member is to pay the provider.

-The Program Support Unit specialist sends Form H2065-D, Notification of STAR+PLUS Program Services, to the member.
-Once received, the MCO sends a copy to the Assisted Living (AL) facility, detailing the first month's copayment amount and the subsequent months' amounts.
+Program Support Unit (PSU) staff send Form H2065-D, Notification of Managed Care Program Services, to the member.
+Once received, the MCO sends a copy to the assisted living facility (ALF), detailing the first month's copayment amount and the subsequent months' amounts.

 7242 Personal Leave